-

 Initiatives for Security Export Controls

-The export of goods and the transfer of technology that could be used for the development or production of weapons of mass destruction or conventional weaponry is controlled by an international framework for security export controls, with the objective of maintaining global peace and security.
-In Japan, regulations for security export controls are implemented under the Foreign Exchange and Foreign Trade Act (the Foreign Exchange Act).
+From the viewpoint of maintaining global peace and security, the export of goods and the transfer of technology that could be used for the development or production of weapons of mass destruction or conventional weaponry are controlled by an international framework for security export controls.
+In Japan, by following its framework, the regulations for security export controls are implemented under the Foreign Exchange and Foreign Trade Act (the Foreign Exchange Act).

-In order to maintain this internal system for security export controls and keep it going, we continue to conduct regular audits and provide export controls training to all executives and employees.
+Due to such internal system for security export controls upheld, the regular audit is conducted, as well as the export controls training is provided to all executives and employees.

-With regard to all domestic and overseas Group companies, Fujitsu headquarters offer guidance about how to develop rules and establish frameworks for proper security export controls, provides educational support and audit support, and organizes gatherings within the Group for the purpose of information exchange, among other activities.
-In addition, since FY 2013, Fujitsu has been developing an e-Learning course that covers security export controls and is available in 20 languages for Group companies around the world.
+For domestic and overseas Group companies, the guidance about rules and frameworks for proper security export controls is offered accordingly, and any related activities like educational support, audit support and event with the Group for information exchange are given as well.
+Furthermore, since FY 2013, e-Learning course about basic security export controls has been developed, which is available in multiple languages for Fujitsu Group companies worldwide.

 System to Ensure Proper Financial Reporting